This boozy cranberry sauce is made with Grand Marnier for a delicious hint of orange, plus brown sugar and a touch of cinnamon.

 Prefer your cranberry sauce without alcohol?
 Try my super easy cranberry sauce.

-How to make Grand Marnier cranberry sauce
+How to make Grand Marnier cranberry sauce (summary):

 Do you ever make homemade cranberry sauce?
 Ever add a touch of alcohol?